 You can also target these stunning fish by using artificial lures including spoons and spinners.

 The Sockeye Salmon is considered by many to be one of the best fighting Salmon on the planet.
 Here at Sportquest Holidays, we offer some fantastic opportunities to go after this beautiful species which can be seen on our Youtube.
-Enquire today if you’re interested in joining us and fellow adventurers in a fly fishing holiday of a lifetime.
+You can contact our fly fishing manager, Peter Collingsworth, via email on firstname.lastname@example.org or call 01603 407596 today and we’ll make your dream a reality.